Updated November 6th 2020

 It was usually called interval training.
 German athletics coaches were some of the first to use it.

 It has been used in sports training since then to varying degrees.
-I was using it as part of sessions when I was a junior from studying some of the great runners programmes.
+I was using it as part of sessions when I was a junior.
+This would have happened from my studying some of the great runners programmes.

 What is Hiit ?